mechatroner/vscode_rainbow_csv/README.md

 #### Disadvantages:

-* Rainbow CSV may be less effective for CSV files with many (> 10) columns.
+* Rainbow CSV may be less effective for CSV files with many (> 10) columns and for files with multiline fields, although textual alignment can significantly improve the situation.
-* Rainbow CSV can't correctly handle newlines inside double-quoted CSV fields (well, theorethically it can, but only under specific conditions)

 ### References